vicramon/vim-tutorial/chapters/preface.md

 # Preface

+Welcome to my Vim Tutorial!
+Hopefully you'll learn a thing or two.

 ## How To Use this Tutorial

+I've placed Javascript-simulated Vim boxes below each section so you can practice each new command.
-When you see a new command immediately practice it in this file.
-If it's a command that changes something just hit u to undo.
-The only way you will remember all of these commands is to use them repeatedly, so for each command you learn, PLAY WITH IT.
-Experiment.
-See what it does and how it behaves.
-It's easier to remember all of these commands than you might think if you can integrate them into your muscle memmory.
+ The only way you will remember all of these commands is to use them repeatedly, so spend some time playing and experimenting with each command you learn.

 ## Check out the Manual

 Vim comes with an incredibly detailed built in manual.
-Just type :help
+Just type `:help
-<command> to get all the information about a command.
+<command>` to get all the information about a specific command.
 The manual will open
 in a horizontal split.
-Just type :q<enter> to close the manual.
+Type `:q<enter>` to close the manual.